yugr/python-hate/README.md

 This increases debugging time and makes refactoring more time-consuming than needed.
-Linter does not help much because it fails miserably to catch even the most basic errors (invalid string formatting, iterating over unsorted dicts, dead list computations).
+Linter does not help much because it fails miserably to catch even the most basic errors (invalid string formatting, iterating over unsorted dicts, dead list computations, modifying list while iterating over it).

 GIL precludes CPU parallelism which is suprising at the age of multicores.